AndrewDiMola/2-Dictionary-Words/README.md

 # 2 Dictionary Words
-Using synonyms, find a path from your given word to a new word as fast as you can!
+Find a path from your given word to a new word as fast as you can!

 ![simpledemo](https://raw.githubusercontent.com/AndrewDiMola/2dictionarywords/master/2dictionarywords.gif)